eomain/pillow/README.md

 ## Blue bouncing balls in javascript.

 **Dependencies:**
+List of dependencies used:
 - 'CreateJS'
 - 'EaselJS'

 ## Run
+You can clone the repository using git or just manually download the files.
 ```bash
 # Clone the repository
 git clone https://github.com/eomain/pillow